zielesny/MFsim/README.md

 MFsim uses several open libraries (see *MFSimVersionHistory.txt* for details and references below) and is published as open source under the GNU General Public License version 3 (see *LICENSE*).

-A more detailed description is provided in the scientific literature (see references below).
+MFsim has been described in the scientific literature and used for a biomolecular DPD study of cyclotide/membrane interactions (see references below).

 ### Content